Entanglement optimization of filtered output fields in cavity optomechanics: Output fields and optimal time delay

-For the special case of equal coupling ($G_{1}=G_{2}$) and $\sigma\ll\kappa$, the expression of $\tau_{\text{opt}}$ will become $\kappa/4G^{2}_{1}$ which is consistent with the result in Ref. \cite{Wang2015,Deng2016}.
+For the special case of equal coupling ($G_{1}=G_{2}$) and $\sigma\ll\kappa$, the expression of $\tau_{\text{opt}}$ will become $\kappa/4G^{2}_{1}$ which is consistent with the result in \cite{Wang2015,Deng2016}.
+But now the optimal time delay Eq.
+(6) is a more general expression, i.e., it is still valid even for very large bandwidth (e.g. $\sigma=\kappa$, see the next).
 It can be seen from Eq.
-(5) the optimal time delay $\tau_{\text{opt}}$ will be positive with the increase of $G_{2}$.
+(6) the optimal time delay $\tau_{\text{opt}}$ will evolve from negative to positive with the increase of $G_{2}$ while keeping other three parameters unchanged.
 We will see that the coupling $G_{2}$ at which the optimal time delay equals zero is a very special coupling.
-In the following, we study the output entanglement in two cases, without and with time delay respectively.
+In the following, we will study the output entanglement in two cases, without and with time delay respectively.